sagesteppe/QGIS_Lesson/README.md

 the root of a specific projects directory is:
 ![visual root](./images/folder_structure.png)

-Let's launch this project by double clicking on it.
+Let's launch our 'HitchPlanner' project by double clicking on it.

 ## Import data to QGIS

-We are now ready to import data to our QGIS project, it looks a little sad without any content doesn't it?
+We are now ready to import data to our QGIS project.
 First let's add in a basemap so that we are oriented.
 We will use the **QuickMapServices** Plugin which we just installed.
 This Plugin is generally located on the right end of your toolbar.
 It looks like a globe with binoculars.

 ![Plug in Locations](./images/Plugins.resized.png)